-As a complement to the initiatives we have taken to attempt to organically expand our businesses, we have also evaluated opportunities for growth through acquisitions and strategic collaborations.
+As a complement to the initiatives we have taken to attempt to organically expand our businesses, we have also evaluated opportunities for growth through strategic relationships.
 In February 2007, we acquired the service provider and consumer business assets (including the customer bases) of Go2Call.com, Inc., a privately held U.S.-based VoIP solutions provider.
 However, in 2008 we wrote-off approximately \$2.0 million in goodwill and approximately \$1.6 million in intangible assets acquired in the Go2Call transaction.
 Through our joip offering we attempted to expand into other product and geographic consumer markets, but in 2008 we recognized only \$119,000 in revenues from our service agreement with Panasonic and we do not expect that this will be a significant source of revenue in the future.
-In addition, as discussed above, on February 12, 2009, we consummated a transaction with D4 Holdings LLC, or D4 Holdings, a Delaware limited liability company, pursuant to which, among other things, D4 Holdings acquired (i) 39,000,000 shares of our common stock, representing approximately 54.3% of the total number of issued and outstanding shares of common stock following the transaction and (ii) a warrant, exercisable for ten years, to purchase up to an additional 30,000,000 shares of our common stock at an exercise price of \$0.04 per share.
+In addition, as discussed above under "Item 1.
+Business -- Transactions with D4 Holdings", in February 2009 we consummated a transaction with D4 Holdings pursuant to which we sold 39,000,000 shares of our common stock and a warrant to purchase up to an additional 30,000,000 shares of our common stock.
 D4 Holdings is a private investment fund whose ownership includes owners of ACN, Inc., or ACN, a direct seller of telecommunications services.
-As a result of the investment in our company by D4 Holdings, we expect to seek opportunities to provide services to ACN and enter into other commercial transactions that give us access to ACN's international marketing and distribution capabilities.
+As a result of the transactions with D4 Holdings, we expect to continue to seek opportunities to provide services to ACN and enter into other commercial transactions that give us access to ACN's international marketing and distribution capabilities.